ManucrackYT/LapsusClient/README.md

 | Node.js 16 | ⚠️ |
 | Node.js ≥15 | ❌ |

+⚠️ Not recommended to continue using this version

 The best way to contact the developers is on Discord.